monoskarlos/GettingAndCleaningData/README.md

 8. Writes final data set into the HumanActivityAverages.csv file in the R working directory

 The run_analysis.R script is self contained and portable.
 It can run in R console (tested in R version 3.1.3) or RStudio console (tested in RStudio Version 0.99.485).
-The output file HumanActivityAverages.csv, Human Activity Recognition package and UCI HAR Dataset will be residing in the R working directory after the script successfully finishes
+The output file HumanActivityAverages.csv, Human Activity Recognition zipped package and UCI HAR Dataset will be residing in the R working directory after the script successfully finishes